Theoretical Physics · Open Quantum Systems

 Institute for Gravitation & the Cosmos, The Pennsylvania State University

-I develop theoretical frameworks for open quantum systems that infer global properties of a system from ensembles of local subsystem descriptions, with emphasis on correlations, non-Markovian dynamics, and quantum Fisher information.
+I build theoretical frameworks that infer global properties of an open quantum system from ensembles of local subsystem descriptions.

 Tommy Chin